gptsheet Documentation

 Semantic match between two ranges — VLOOKUP that understands meaning.
 Uses OpenAI embeddings under the hood.

-Embeddings aren't supported by Anthropic or Gemini's chat APIs, so =GPT_MATCH always uses OpenAI regardless of your default provider.
+Embeddings aren't supported by Anthropic or Gemini's chat APIs, so =AI_MATCH always uses OpenAI regardless of your default provider.

 Helper that concatenates cells and ranges into a single prompt string.
 Useful for building prompts from sheet data.